 Video of the Day

-- Resistance to skidding/spilling: Some dog travel bowls are designed with skid-proof bottoms or have features that reduces the chance of spills and excessive splashing when your dog takes a drink.
+Resistance to Skidding/Spilling: Some dog travel bowls are designed with skid-proof bottoms or have features that reduce the chance of spills and excessive splashing when your dog takes a drink.
 This minimizes messes, as well as wasted food and water.

 If you've got upcoming travel plans that include your dog, consider these handy travel bowls that will make meal time for your dog more convenient while you're on the go.